 Oxygen, we all need it!
-We do not need a lot of it under normal circumstances, with 21% being the fraction of inspired oxygen (FiO2) of room air.
-FiO2 is defined as the percentage or concentration of oxygen that a person inhales.
+We do not need a lot of it under normal circumstances, with 0.21 being the fraction of inspired oxygen (FiO2) of room air.
+FiO2 is defined as the concentration of oxygen that a person inhales.
 The air that we inhale on a day to day basis is made up of 21% of oxygen, 78% of nitrogen and 1% of trace elements such as argon, carbon dioxide, neon, helium and methane.
 For the purposes of this article, fractions and percentages will be used interchangeably for ease of explanation.

 Sometimes, 21% of oxygen may not be enough to maintain adequate oxygen saturations.
 In these situations, supplemental oxygen can be administered via various oxygen delivery devices ranging from nasal prongs to invasive ventilation.
 This allows the concentration of oxygen to be increased, potentially increasing the FiO2 to 100%.